Payment software integration

 For those PSPs which have launched and evolved as online payment processors, physical retail, which still accounts for two thirds of retail sales, is the obvious target market for growth.
 There are two distinct market entry strategies available here: work with existing eCommerce customers to extend the PSP’s offering to the customer’s stores as well, thus providing one payment solution for all of a retailer’s sales channels; and, secondly, develop relationships with established and widely deployed POS solution providers.

 Now more than ever, customers expect to be able to buy online, instore and from their mobile phones, and for the experience to be seamless whichever channel they use.
 There is, therefore, a significant market opportunity for PSPs who can provide payment systems to physical retailers as well as to online retailers.
-By integrating their payment software with existing POS solutions, PSPs can access two key target markets: those retailers who are looking to replace their existing POS solution and who are likely to opt for new payment software at the same time; and those retailers who are existing users of the POS solution and who might want to change PSP.
+By building payment software integrations to integrate their systems with existing POS solutions, PSPs can access two key target markets: those retailers who are looking to replace their existing POS solution and who are likely to opt for new payment software at the same time; and those retailers who are existing users of the POS solution and who might want to change PSP.

-PSPs know that having a POS integration with their payment software (a ‘payment connector’) in place enables them to address all existing and future users of a particular POS solution.
+PSPs know that having a payment software integration with a given POS solution and their payment system (a ‘payment connector’) enables them to address all existing and future users of a particular POS solution.
 In the case of leading POS providers with a large installed base, the cost to the PSP of developing a payment connector is small compared to the potential return.

 So PSPs which were exclusively online-based are now moving into physical retail to support omnichannel retail so that they can provide complete card services across all payment locations.
 There is a commercial benefit too for retailers in adopting a single PSP for both online and physical retail operations.
 It enables retailers to have a single view of the customer across all sales channels, and also improves customer experience and targeted marketing.
 And consumers’ willingness to hold multiple payment methods gives retailers the opportunity to influence their decisions about which payment method to use.